Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-Our results on CEC2011, CEC2017, CEC2019, CEC2020, and CEC2022 show that ARRDE performs strongly across all suites when evaluated under the official $N_{\max}$ prescribed by each competition.
-A natural question, however, is how ARRDE behaves under different evaluation budgets.
-As shown in \cite{PIOTROWSKI2025101807}, the ranking of algorithms can change drastically when $N_{\max}$ departs from the value specified by the competition.
-Since robustness with respect to varying budgets is crucial in practical optimization—particularly when objective evaluations are expensive—we additionally examine the performance of ARRDE across a broad range of evaluation limits.
-In many real-world applications, even $N_{\max}=50{,}000$ (as used in CEC2011) is prohibitively large, underscoring the importance of understanding algorithmic behavior under smaller budgets.
-To this end, we evaluate ARRDE and all competing algorithms under varying limits of the form $N_{\max} = 500D, 1000D, \ldots, 10{,}000D$.
+While ARRDE performs strongly on all benchmark suites under the official evaluation budgets, practical optimization often requires robustness across a wide range of function-evaluation limits.
+Since algorithm rankings can change substantially when $N_{\max}$ deviates from competition settings~\citep{PIOTROWSKI2025101807}, we further assess the behavior of ARRDE and competing algorithms under varying budgets of the form $N_{\max}=500D, 1000D, \ldots, 10{,}000D$.
+This analysis is particularly relevant for real-world scenarios where evaluation budgets are frequently much smaller than those prescribed in CEC competitions.

-Figure~\ref{fig:s-vs-nmd-all} summarizes the behaviour of the combined score $S$ as a function of the normalized evaluation budget $N_{\max}/D$ for CEC2017, CEC2020, and CEC2022.
-For CEC2017 [Fig.~\ref{fig:s-vs-nmd-all}(a)], ARRDE remains essentially at the maximum value $S=100$ across the entire range of $N_{\max}/D$.
-The gap between ARRDE and the next-best algorithms (jSO and LSHADE-cnEpSin) gradually narrows as the budget increases, but the relative order among algorithms is perfectly preserved compared with Table~\ref{2017-50-100}.
-Thus, for this suite, increasing the evaluation budget does not change the ranking, only the magnitude of the separation.
+Figure~\ref{fig:s-vs-nmd-all} reports the combined score $S$ as a function of the normalized budget $N_{\max}/D$ for CEC2017, CEC2020, and CEC2022.
+On CEC2017 [Fig.~\ref{fig:s-vs-nmd-all}(a)], ARRDE maintains $S = 100$ across the entire budget range.
+The gap to jSO and LSHADE-cnEpSin decreases as the budget increases, but the relative ordering remains essentially unchanged. j2020 and NL-SHADE-RSP stay at the bottom throughout.
+Thus, on this suite the score differences vary with $N_{\max}/D$, whereas the ranking itself is stable.

-The CEC2020 curves in Fig.~\ref{fig:s-vs-nmd-all}(b) display a very different pattern.
-ARRDE is the top performer for $N_{\max}/D < 2000$, but its $S$ score decreases as the budget grows, reaching a minimum around $N_{\max}/D \approx 4000$ before slowly improving again.
-In contrast, LSHADE, LSHADE-cnEpSin, and jSO exhibit a sharp rise in performance for $1000 < N_{\max}/D < 3000$, after which their scores plateau. j2020 and NLSHADE-RSP show steady improvement once $N_{\max}/D > 1000$.
-From the detailed results in Table~\ref{2020-15-20}, we know that ARRDE, j2020, and NLSHADE-RSP are the strongest algorithms at the official CEC2020 settings, where $N_{\max}$ is very large (often exceeding $100{,}000D$).
-The $S$–curves explain this shift: LSHADE, jSO, and LSHADE-cnEpSin improve for moderate budgets but fail to scale their performance further, while ARRDE, j2020, and NLSHADE-RSP continue to benefit from large evaluation budgets.
-This suite thus clearly illustrates that ranking is highly dependent on the evaluation budget.